jfrog/artifactory-docker-examples/README.md

   - Nginx is configured to load balance the two Artifactory instances
 - Artifactory primary exposed on port 8081
 - Artifactory node exposed on port 8082
 - PostgreSQL database serving Artifactory

+Artifactory data is shared on a common NFS mount.

-#### Artifactory HA with PostgreSQL and Nginx for load balancing and https support without shared data storage
+##### Artifactory HA with PostgreSQL and Nginx for load balancing and https support without shared data storage
-Compose file: `examples/artifactory-ha-nginx-ssl-without-shared-data.yml`
+`examples/artifactory-ha.yml`
 This example starts the following containers

 - Nginx exposed on ports 80 and 443